Tornadoes of 2004: November 12–13 (Italy and Tunisia)

+November 20 (Philippines)

+A strong tornado spawned by Typhoon Muifa (Unding) Struck Roxas, Oriental Mindoro where it damaged several houses, uprooted trees, and toppled power lines which resulted in power outages in the area.
+Around 12 people were reportedly killed by the tornado.

 November 22–24

 In late November, a significant three-day outbreak of tornadoes took place across the Southern United States.
 The outbreak began on the 22nd, producing six F0 tornadoes in Louisiana and Texas, three of which occurred in the Houston area.
 The tornadoes caused minimal damage and no injuries.

 Tornado activity continued in the same general area on the 23rd.
 Early on, most of the touchdowns were weak, though an F2 tornado near Kountze, Texas damaged between 10 and 20 houses and killed a woman when trees crushed her mobile home.
 Several other tornadoes occurred in Texas throughout the afternoon, and soon began touch down in Louisiana as well.
 An F2 tornado struck the town of Hutton, damaging about 15 houses and injuring three people.
 Further north, an F3 tornado touched down and ripped directly through the town of Olla, where major damage occurred.
 A high school in town sustained significant damage, along with 106 homes.
 Some of the homes only had interior rooms left.
 A pickup truck outside of town was thrown 200 feet, and in the nearby town of Standard, four homes and a store were destroyed.
 Overall, the tornado killed one person and injured 20 others.
 Another F3 touched down near Fayette, Mississippi, destroying a steel-frame shed, damaging several homes, and flattening large swaths of trees.

 Vigorous tornado activity continued on the 24th, mainly across Mississippi and Alabama.
 However, an F2 tornado tore through the northwest side of Slidell, Louisiana, damaging 152 homes in a single subdivision and injuring four people.
 Numerous tornadoes touched down in Mississippi, with the strongest being an F3 tornado that passed near Noxapater.
 The tornado downed hundreds of trees, tossed vehicles, and destroyed chicken houses.
 A house was completely destroyed, resulting in a fatality and two injuries.
 In Alabama, a large F2 tracked across Autauga, Chilton, and Coosa Counties.
 The tornado struck the Cooper community, resulting in major structural damage.
 Another F2 tornado touched down and struck the Talladega Superspeedway, where two concession stands within the infield area of the race track had their roofs blown off.
 The Bush Garage area received building damage, and the garage doors were bowed out.
 Debris was scattered between the garage area and Victory Lane.
 One digital leaderboard was completely destroyed, and another one sustained major damage.
 The tornado continued east through Eastaboga, where two homes suffered major roof damage, two porches were destroyed, and many trees were blown down.
 The tornado then struck Bynum, where downed trees heavily damaged two mobile homes, with a 75-year-old woman being killed in one of them.
 The tornado then caused roof and structural damage in Southern Anniston before dissipating.
 Overall, the outbreak produced 104 tornadoes and killed four people.